ppy/osu-wiki/wiki/Skinning_Tutorial/osu!mania/en.md

 *Not to be confused with: [Notes](#notes-(basic))*

 The keys have two states: idle and pressed.
-There are three variants of keys that are used in osu!mania.
-These main purpose of these elements is to show the player when a key is pressed.
-The idle and pressed states are two separate images per variant; however, they replace one another when switching states meaning you can have a transparent background in the pressed state and not have the idle state image be visible behind it.
+There are three variants of this element; totaling 6 images, two for each variant.
+When a key changes states, their images replace one another.

 By default, there are only three images that are used:

--   `mania-key1.png` (referred here as "1")
+-   `mania-key1.png` (referred next as "1")
--   `mania-key2.png` (referred here as "2")
+-   `mania-key2.png` (referred next as "2")
--   `mania-keyS.png` (referred here as "S")
+-   `mania-keyS.png` (referred next as "S")

 The positioning of 1 and 2 depends on the key count and if the special style (explained below) is being used.
 S is used when the key count is odd (placed in the middle) or when a special style is used.

-A special style can be used for even key counts beyond 5 keys.
+A special style can be used for even key counts that is greater than 5.
 The positioning of S can be set with the `SpecialStyle` command, but the player can overwrite this using the [Options](/wiki/Options).

 ### Keys (advanced)